 Here are more than two dozen features that will help you do more with your phone, from giving you the latest news brief to casting Netflix shows to your TV.
-The more you use these powers, the more addicted you'll become.

 You love that Google Assistant responds to your voice when your screen is off, but you hate it when your PIN and fingerprint methods appear on screen (requiring an extra step to unlock the device).
 Bypass these additional steps by using Google Assistant's voice command to unlock your device.
 Go into your Google Assistant settings, and select OK Google Detection followed by Trusted Voice.